 The purpose of the Operational Risk Reserve is to provide protection to the Fund in the event that a loss is incurred from an operational risk event occurring.
 The use of the Operational Risk Reserve is governed by the requirements of SPS 114, which is applicable to all APRA-regulated funds.
-The current Operational Risk Reserve of \$53.097 million (2022: \$46.754 million) represents approximately 25.18 bps (2022: 24.42 bps) of the net assets of the Fund.
+The current Operational Risk Reserve of \$57.863 million (2023: \$53.097 million) represents approximately 25.00 bps (2023: 25.18 bps) of the net assets of the Fund.
 The Trustee has an Operational Risk Financial Requirement target of 25 basis points.
-A tolerance limit of 20 basis points has also been set, above which the Operational Risk Reserve must be maintained.
+The Operational Risk Reserve must be maintained at or above 20 basis points.

-The General Reserve of \$95.313 million (2022: \$176.513 million) represents that pool of funds required to meet the general operating and administration costs of the Fund and any unexpected or otherwise unforeseeable operating costs that may arise.
+The General Reserve of \$91.583 million (2023: \$95.313 million) represents that pool of funds required to meet the general operating and administration costs of the Fund and any unexpected or otherwise unforeseeable operating costs that may arise.
 Administration levies are deducted from members' accounts to fund the Reserve.
 It also receives and distributes net investment earnings, (income and capital gains from investments less tax and other relevant deductions).
 The General Reserve may be used to fund approved expenses, projects, system development or other costs as determined by the Fund where there is a benefit to members over the long term.

 The General Reserve also includes unallocated surplus/(deficits) such as tax liability and investment fee accrual timing differences, as well as unit pricing spread differences (differences in investment assets and member liabilities due to the use of a sell price).
-At 30 June 2023, the unallocated surplus is \$13.346 million (2022: \$89.872 million) while the equity within the General Reserve is \$81.967 million (2022: \$86.641 million).
+At 30 June 2024, the unallocated deficit is \$5.509 million (2023: \$13.346 million surplus) while the Equity within the General Reserve is \$97.092 million (2023: \$81.967 million).